Updated Oct. 30, 2017: Revised with references from Season 2.

 The Empire Strikes Back (1980)

-Speaking of remakes, The Force Awakens was nice and all, but have you re-watched Empire recently?
+Have you re-watched Empire recently?
 It's so good.
 Also, bonus points for a direct Stranger Things reference: Lando.

 The Evil Dead (1981)